samantha-bothwell/BinaryShapeClust/README.md

 This repository accompanies “Shape-Based Clustering of Daily Weigh-In Trajectories using Dynamic Time Warping” (doi).
-The aim of the paper was to use Dynamic Time Warping, a shape-based clutering method, to cluster binary trajectories and evaluate patterns.
+The aim of the paper was to use Dynamic Time Warping, a shape-based clustering method, to cluster binary trajectories and evaluate patterns.
 Study data is not made publically available, however simulated data to resemble the study data is used and shared in this repository.